ror-community/ror-site/content/facts/_index.md

 ## Granularity and hierarchy

 ROR is focused on being a top-level registry of organizations so we can address the fundamental affiliation use case, and provide a critical source of metadata that can interoperate with other institutional identifiers.
+ROR is therefore not focused on mapping university departments and similar sub-units within institutions.
+ROR's data and infrastructure are openly available for leverage by and interoperability with local-level efforts focused on mapping individual hierarchies within organizations.

 ## Requesting changes to ROR records

-Email [info@ror.org](mailto:info@ror.org) to request an update to an existing record in ROR or request that a new record be added.
+Use the [ROR curation request form](/curation) to request an update to an existing record in ROR or request that a new record be added.
 We are formalizing data management policies and procedures in the next stage of the project.

 ## Operations and governance

-An MVR (minimum viable registry) ROR launched in January 2019.
 ROR operations are administered by California Digital Library, Crossref, and DataCite and advised by a larger [steering group](/about/#steering-group).
 The ROR steering group is responsible for strategic decision-making about governance, sustainability, and overall project direction.

-There is also a [community advisory group](/supporters) of 40+ volunteers from across the research sector and they are looking at issues like data curation, policies, adoption, and engagement.
+There is also a [community advisory group](/supporters) of 40+ volunteers from across the research sector who contribute to discussions and planning around issues such as data curation, policies, adoption, and engagement.
 ROR [supporters](/supporters) have also contributed financially.